 When resources are needed for move up from outside a Unit, the Unit must enter a request into the current ordering system of record and place the request to the GACC.
 The GACC will assess the overall situation of the Region and shall place the requests with the appropriate Unit to fill.

-Reference the CAL FIRE 8100 Handbook, policy 8121.
+Reference the CAL FIRE 8100 Handbook, policy 8122 and procedure 8122-1.